Friday, November 29, 2013

 Afterwards, we served dessert, which consisted of a chocolate cake, sweet potato pie, apple pie, and an assortment of roasted nuts, chocolate covered raisins, and chocolate covered nuts.

-Being so far from home has been tougher on me than on my spouse, but this dinner, this precious moment in time, was beautiful and priceless to me.
+Being so far from home has been tougher on me than on my husband, but this dinner, this precious moment in time, was beautiful and priceless to me.
 We had a fantastic meal and an amazing group of people to share it with.
 Our friends became our family that night.
 I don't think I could have asked for a better Thanksgiving in my life.

 So what am I most grateful for?
 I'm thankful: